 The Tin Can API (or xAPI) is slowly creeping into the world of course design.
 If you’re not familiar with this replacement to the SCORM standard, listen to this podcast interview about Tin Can for a good explanation.

-Although not yet a mainstream approach, watch for signs of life as progressive organizations and vendors explore the possibilities of how learning experiences can be enhanced by designing for the Tin Can API.
+Watch vendors explore the possibilities of how learning experiences can be enhanced by designing for the Tin Can API.

 7. Crowd-sourced Learning